calcom/cal.com/README.md

 There's some settings that you'll need to setup.

-Under Vercel > Your API Deployment > Settings
+Under Vercel > Your API Project > Settings

 In General > Build & Development Settings
 BUILD COMMAND: `yarn turbo run build --scope=@calcom/api --include-dependencies --no-deps` OUTPUT DIRECTORY: `apps/api/.next`

+In Git > Ignored Build Step

+Add this command: `./scripts/vercel-deploy.sh`

 See `scripts/vercel-deploy.sh` for more info on how the deployment is done.

+> _❗ IMORTANT: If you're forking the API repo you will need to update the URLs in both the main repo [`.gitmodules`](https://github.com/calcom/cal.com/blob/main/.gitmodules#L7) and this repo [`./scripts/vercel-deploy.sh`](https://github.com/calcom/api/blob/main/scripts/vercel-deploy.sh#L3) ❗_

 ## Environment variables